MicrosoftDocs/cpp-docs/docs/vs-2015/mfc/reference/clistctrl-class.md

  Index of the item whose state is to be set.

  `pItem`
- Address of an [LVITEM](http://msdn.microsoft.com/library/windows/desktop/bb774760) structure, as described in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+ Address of an [LVITEM](http://msdn.microsoft.com/library/windows/desktop/bb774760) structure, as described in the Windows SDK.
 The structure's **stateMask** member specifies which state bits to change, and the structure's **state** member contains the new values for those bits.
 The other members are ignored.

  `nState`
  New values for the state bits.
 For a list of possible values, see [CListCtrl::GetNextItem](#clistctrl__getnextitem) and the [LVITEM](http://msdn.microsoft.com/library/windows/desktop/bb774760) state member.